uclh-criu/patient-clinical-timeline-extraction/README.md

-# Pituitary Adenoma Relation Extraction Experimentation
+# Pituitary Adenoma Relation Extraction & Prediction Project

 This project compares various methods for extracting relationships between diagnoses and dates in clinical notes of patients with Pituitary Adenoma.
 The aim is to use the extracted date-diagnosis pairs to construct a patient timeline, and input this into the Foresight model to see whether it would have predicted the patient's Pituitary Adenoma diganosis or not.

-There are three main features implemented in this repository:
+There are two main features implemented in this repository:
-1. **Synthetic data generation** using `synthetic_data_generator.py`.
-2. **Custom model training** using `train.py` and `training_utils.py`.
+1. **Custom model training** using `train.py` and `training_utils.py`.
-3. **Comparison of various relation extraction methods and their performance** on the synthetic data.
+2. **Comparison of various relation extraction methods and their performance**.
 The methods are implemented by the modules in the extractors folder and various utility functions in `extraction_utils.py`.
 Users can define their experiment in `config.py` and then run the pipeline via `main.py`.

-Three methods are compared to do the relationship extraction:
+Four methods are compared to do the relationship extraction:

 1. **Naive (Proximity)** approach that relates diagnoses to their closest dates in the text.
 See `naive_extractor.py`.
 2. **Custom Neural Network** approach using a PyTorch implementation.
 See `custom_extractor.py` and `DiagnosisDateRelationModel.py` for the model architecture.
-3. **LLM** approach using GPT4o via the OpenAI API.
-See `llm_extractor.py`.
+3. **OpenAI** approach using GPT4o via the OpenAI API.
+See `openai_extractor.py`.
+4. **Llama** approach using local Llama-3.2-3B-Instruct model via Hugging Face Transformers.
+See `llama_extractor.py`.

-I also intend to test **RelCAT** as a fourth method.
+In the future the plan is to extend the functionality using **RelCAT** as a fifth method.

 ## Usage